Penal Code 270 PC - Child Neglect Laws in California

 - up to one year in county jail per offense.

-Notably, a felony case could be filed if you claim the child is not legally your child (paternity) and the court establishes that you are the legal parent but continue to neglect to meet the child's basic needs.
+Notably, a felony case could be filed if you claim the child is not legally your child (paternity) and the court establishes that you are the legal parent, but you continue to neglect to meet the child's basic needs.
 Still, felony cases of PC 270 child neglect are very uncommon.

 What Are the Defenses Against PC 270?